 Then enrol for the second stage, SAAD Assessed Sedation Nurse scheme, the fee for this stage is £495.
-The SASN scheme will run form the date you attend the SAAD National course and all documents must be submitted within twelve months of attending the National Course.
+The SASN scheme will run from the date you attend the SAAD National course and all documents must be submitted within twelve months of attending the National Course.

 The total fee to become a SAAD Assessed Sedation Nurse is £915.

 You will need to provide the following required information when you register for the SASN scheme.
 Incomplete registration forms cannot be accepted.